Jonathan Vigliotti: Career

 During his career he has covered a wide range of stories including the earthquake in Haiti, Hurricane Sandy, the Newtown school shooting, Boston Marathon bombing, ongoing search for MH370 and the Paris terrorist attack.

+Vigliotti's tough questioning of Maui county officials following the deadly Lahaina fire launched a state investigation into the island's emergency response.
+Herman Andaya, the head of the Maui Emergency Response Agency, resigned less than 24 hours after telling Vigliotti he did not regret his decision to not sound emergency sirens.
+Vigliotti's reporting led to new emergency protocols and statewide reform of Hawaii's disaster response.

 Awards and honors

-He has received one national Emmy Award and 6 regional Emmy awards, including "Best On-Camera Talent" for his 2011 investigation into the online gun trade and "Breaking News" for his field reporting during Hurricane Sandy in 2013.
-He received two Edward R. Murrow awards, and three Associated Press awards for his reporting and breaking news coverage.
+He has received one national Emmy Award and six regional Emmy awards, including "Best On-Camera Talent" for his 2011 investigation into the online gun trade and "Breaking News" for his field reporting during Hurricane Sandy in 2013.
+He received two Edward R. Murrow awards.

 Personal life

 Vigliotti married Iván Carrillo in 2017.